- What is Pycnogenol?

 What is Pycnogenol?

-The uses of Pycnogenol all remain unproven.
 While there are varying degrees of research and clinical data for many of the purported benefits, none have a large enough body of evidence to be confirmed.
+Therefore, it is a dietary supplement only.
+It should not be used for diseases.

 The history of Pyconogenol dates back to 1965, when the scientist Charles Haimoff began researching derivatives of the Pinus pinaster plant in his German laboratory.
 A US-patent was issued in 1987.
 That is now expired so other names for Pycnogenol can be used to sell the active ingredients but so far, Horphag Research continues to be the only major manufacturer of pine bark extract supplements worldwide.